 - the right to rectification i.e. to correct any material errors in the personal data we may hold about you;

 - the right to erasure i.e. where appropriate, to ask that all personal data about you is erased;

 - the right to restrict processing i.e. to ask that some or all processing ceases – this would generally involve you requesting this through your GP or through the National Data Opt-out scheme if you live in England, or withdrawing from a clinical research study directly;

 - the right to data portability – this only applies to data you have provided directly;

 - the right to object to and not to be subject to automated decision-making, including profiling.
 We do not have any automated decision-making.

-As the data OPC hold is de-identified data (it is not personal data), we are not required to support the exercise of these rights.
+As the data OPC holds is de-identified data (it is not personal data), we are not required to support the exercise of these rights.
 It is also not possible for OPC to support these rights as we have no means of establishing anyone’s identity from de-identified data we hold.
 You can exercise your data rights through your GP practice.

 Any identifiable data of patients taking part in OPC-supported clinical research study is collected or processed with the patient’s informed consent at their GP practice.
 If you have questions about the use of your data in a clinical research study, please contact your GP practice who will hold records about your involvement.

 You have the right to opt-out of the sharing of your confidential patient health information by your GP practice with OPC.
 Opting-out of sharing your health information will not affect the direct care that you receive, though it may affect how well the NHS plans and delivers services.